Community Wildfire Mitigation Best Practices Training

 Participants should come with a basic understanding of wildfires, how homes burn, and vegetation management practices.
 The course assumes you know how to mitigate, but that you could use support to engage your community.
 In this workshop, you will work through some of the greatest challenges facing our wildland-urban interface communities.
 The course will help you break down ineffective practices to make space for the more effective ones with a focus on on-the-ground mitigation activities.

-The training takes place over the course of nine weeks, with three to five hours of estimated work per week.
+The training takes place over the course of ten weeks, with three to five hours of estimated work per week.
 While the work is at your own pace, you are required to meet the weekly deadlines.

 Selection to participate in the training will be based on your answers provided and on the submission date.